Tra-Deon Hollins: Delaware Blue Coats (2021–2022)

 On October 12, 2021, Hollins was acquired by the Delaware Blue Coats in a trade, in exchange for the returning player rights to Julian Washburn.
 On December 7, he was waived, after averaging 4.4 points, 2.2 rebounds and 1.4 assists per game in five games.

 On December 11, 2021, Hollins signed with the Windy City Bulls.
 However, he was later waived by the Bulls returning to Delaware on December 17.

 Salt Lake City Stars (2022)

 On January 3, 2022, Hollins cleared waivers, and was acquired and activated by the Salt Lake City Stars of the NBA G League.
 Hollins was then later waived on February 25, 2022.

 Texas Legends (2022–2023)

 On November 3, 2022, Hollins was named to the opening night roster for the Texas Legends.
 On January 6, 2023, Hollins was waived.

-Raptors 905 (2023–present)
+Raptors 905 (2023)

 On January 27, 2023, Hollins was acquired by the Raptors 905.

+Iowa Wolves (2023)

+On December 2, 2023, Hollins signed with the Iowa Wolves, but was waived three days later.

+Ostioneros de Guaymas (2024)

+Hollins signed with the Ostioneros de Guaymas of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) ahead of the 2024 CIBACOPA season.
+However, he was waived on April 9.